brain-products/bvrf_reader/README.md

 | `latency`    | Determined in this order: (1) `Sample` (preferred), (2) `SampleIndex`, (3) `Time` converted to samples via `1 + round(Time * srate)`. |
 | `comment`    | BVRF `Comment` field or empty if missing. |

+The BVRF is a zero-based data format, meaning that the first element of an array has a zero index.
+This contrasts with MATLAB, which employs one-indexing, where the first sample has an index of one.
+As a result, when importing BVRF marker latencies into MATLAB/EEGLAB, it is necessary to adjust for this difference in indexing.
+This adjustment is particularly important when importing the latencies of the markers, which involves adding one (+1) to account for the difference.

 #### 5.2 BVRF-Specific Event Fields

 These fields retain the original structure of BVRF markers: